 We think there is a wide range of career tracks which are potentially promising from the perspective of improving the long-term future (including many of the ones in this list by 80,000 Hours), and there is therefore a correspondingly wide range of proposals we would consider funding.

-Our main focus will be on providing funding for graduate study, including for applicants already enrolled in a graduate program who would be able to spend more time on their core research interests with additional funding.
+Our main focus is on providing funding for graduate study, including for applicants already enrolled in a graduate program who would be able to spend more time on their core research interests with additional funding.
 In addition, we are accepting applications from candidates seeking support for a range of other career capital-building activities, including post-docs, unpaid internships, online courses, and self-study.

 To name a few concrete examples of the kinds of applicants we’re open to funding, in no particular order: